wpatoolkit/Word-word-word-Wordlist-Generator/README.md

 `-full`<br>
 Uses a more comprehensive set of combinations.

-By default 8,485,260,000 combinations are generated (approx ~160GB in wordlist form).
+By default 8,485,260,000 combinations are generated (126GB in wordlist form).

 If you use the `-full` switch 12,506,451,500 combinations are generated (approx ~200GB in wordlist form).